-Remove the red probe, and insert it into the other jack to check the reading.
-Ideally it should be the same as the first reading, but a couple millivolts difference is negligible
+Remove the red probe from the red V1 jack, and insert it into the V2 jack to check the reading.
+Ideally it should be the same as the first reading, but a couple millivolts difference is no big deal.
+Repeat the procedure for V3 and V4 by plugging the black multimeter probe into Ground 2 and the red probe into the red V3 and V4 jacks.